valeriangalliat/blog/2021/08/scripting-firefox-sync-lockwise-understanding-browserid.md

-There were some incompatibilities with DSA that we needed to work around, especially the fact that it is not supported by JWK, forcing us to fallback to the OpenSSL CLI to extract the key parameters, and also that common JWT libraries don't support it either, leading us to write our own (dead simple) JWT implementation.
+There were some incompatibilities with DSA that we needed to work around, especially the fact that it is not supported by JWK, forcing us to fall back to the OpenSSL CLI to extract the key parameters, and also that common JWT libraries don't support it either, leading us to write our own (dead simple) JWT implementation.